CTU: Marine Sharpshooter: Reception

-CTU: Marine Sharpshooter was poorly received, with a score on IGN of 4.1 (bad) and the reviewer, calling it a "rehash" and an "impersonator" of better titles.
+CTU: Marine Sharpshooter was poorly received, with a score on IGN of 4.1 ("bad") and the reviewer calling it a "rehash" and an "impersonator" of better titles.
+The game sold close to 500,000 copies.

 Sequel

 Marine Sharpshooter 2: Jungle Warfare is a sequel to CTU: Marine Sharpshooter published on June 24, 2004.
 Deployed into one of Africa's most dangerous countries, the objective of the game is to find the President of Burundi and rescue him from heavily armed rebels and the ruthless mercenaries who back them.
 If the rebels are not stopped and the President dies, they will plunge the region into a brutal civil war.